 In 2008 one user, a 17-year-old American student, made an edit to the Wikipedia entry for the coati, a small South American mammal, stating that the coati is sometimes known as the “Brazilian aardvark”.
 Before the editor confessed to making it up, this "fact" had found its way on to hundreds of websites, into news articles and even a book published by the University of Chicago.
 This proved difficult to remove from Wikipedia because the claim was supported by hundreds of websites, some newspapers and even a book published by the University of Chicago!
 This is called circular referencing - where source A cites a "fact" from source B, but source B cites the same "fact" from source A - you can't independently verify this "fact", because the only sources cite each other as the source of the "fact"

 In 2009, an Irish student added a made-up quote to the Wikipedia entry for the French composer Maurice Jarre hours after Jarre's death.
 It was a nice quote, so it was immediately picked up by websites and newspapers.
 Despite the fact that the quote was identified as fake and deleted by other Wikipedia editors, it still remained part of many of Jarre's website and newspaper obituary notices until the student confessed to faking the quote.
-The quote remains part of the Internet Movie Database's news story about Jarre's death and is still attributed to Jarre on one quotation site
+The quote was part of the Internet Movie Database's news story (cached version) about Jarre's death for over 10 years and is still attributed to Jarre on one quotation site (last checked, May 2023)

 "I am 100 percent convinced that if I hadn't come forward, that quote would have gone down in history as something Maurice Jarre said, instead of something I made up," the student told The Guardian newspaper.